 Slip Stitch – sl st

-Special Stitch used for the amazing texture in this Enid Inspired crochet snood pattern
+Special Stitch used for the amazing texture in this Enid Inspired crochet snood pattern.

 How to crochet the Crossed half double crochet (xhdc)

-First row of xhdc = *Skip next st, hdc in next st, crocheting over the hdc just made into the skipped st, yarn over hook, insert hook into skipped stitch, yarn over, (3 loops on the hook), pull through the loops
+The first row of xhdc = *Skip next st, hdc in next st, crocheting over the hdc just made into the skipped st, yarn over hook, insert hook into skipped stitch, yarn over, (3 loops on the hook), pull through the loops